brkarcher/brkarcher.github.io/shadow.md

 > Your Grace, King Emault II of Orland
 >
-> The College is pleased to learn that the war between your throne and the throne of Duranlach has concluded and that the levies are being released to their harvest and their mourning of their comrades.
+> The College of Apostles is pleased to learn that the war between your throne and the throne of Duranlach has concluded and that the levies are being released to their harvest and their mourning of their comrades.
 Peace is becoming of Ae's realm, and we must honor the price paid for peace.
 >
 > We have received conflicting reports on the custody and disposition of the High King Tethraz and his son, and we hope that, whatever the circumstances may be, they are resolved swiftly and as amicably as is possible.
 >